EdSpiezio-Runyon/UTSA_19_Supervised-Machine-Learning-Challenge/README.md

 # UTSA 19: Supervised Machine Learning Challenge

 ## Background

-#### Lending services companies allow individual investors to partially fund personal loans as well as buy and sell notes backing the loans on a secondary market.

-You will be using this data to create machine learning models to classify the risk level of given loans.
-Specifically, you will be comparing the Logistic Regression model and Random Forest Classifier.
+### In this project, we are using data from lending services companies to create machine learning models to classify the risk level of loans.
+The data includes both personal loans and notes backing the loans on a secondary market.

+## Approach
+### We compared two models, Logistic Regression and Random Forest Classifier, to determine which one is better suited for this task.
+Our goal is to understand how other variables affect the risk level of the loans and determine whether or not a loan should be issued.

 ## Prediction

-#### Prediction: Based on the data and the requested analysis, I would predict that the logistic regression would be a better model.

-Rationale: Multivariate logistic regression is more suited than random forest classification to analysis involving one nominal variable and two or more measurement variables.
+### Based on the data and analysis, we predicted that the Logistic Regression model would perform better than the Random Forest Classifier.
+This is because multivariate logistic regression is more suited than random forest classification for analyzing data with one nominal variable and multiple measurement variables.

-Application: In this case, our goal is to know how or whether other variables affect the nominal variable to determine whether or not a loan should be issued.

-## Conclusion
+## Results

-#### Conclusion: At data scores of 0.99 for both training and testing, as predicted the logistic regression model is better suited for supervised machine learning in this context than the random forest classifier.
+### The Logistic Regression model performed better than the Random Forest Classifier, with data scores of 0.99 for both training and testing.
+The Random Forest Classifier had a perfect training data score of 1.0, but its testing score decreased to 0.76.
+Overall, the Logistic Regression model was better suited for supervised machine learning in this context.

-While the random forest classifier's training data score was a perfect 1.0, in actual testing its score decreased to 0.76.
-While this is still considered a good result for a data score, this result is not as strong as the logistic regression model's.
+## Recommendation
+### We recommend using the Logistic Regression model for loan risk classification in this scenario.
+However, we also suggest exploring additional models and features to further improve the accuracy of the prediction.